Home Compare DSY.PA vs MDT

 Dassault Systèmes vs Medtronic: Which Stock Looks Stronger in 2026?

-Medtronic holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Medtronic holds the cleaner structural position, with the lead spread across growth and stability.
 Dassault Systèmes SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity